SteveBarnett/human-centred/air.md

 - The output is tweaked by Reinforcement Learning from Human Feedback
     - We train the models for what we expect or want to hear, not what is true or correct
 - It’s more like regurgitative AI than generative AI
+    - AI can only create degrading copies of what we've already made
     - The output is a grey paste of human creativity

 ### Study the history of humans and technology